Close Menu

 Pricing reflects Disney restaurant standards but offers better value than many park dining options.

-1. Cost Comparison with Other Disney Restaurants
+Cost Comparison with Other Disney Restaurants

 The value proposition works in your favor.
-Strong value for the amount and quality of food received makes this restaurant competitive with Disney’s premium dining options.
+Strong value for the amount and quality of food makes this restaurant competitive with Disney’s premium dining options.

-Premium pricing for specialty items like Kobe beef burgers gets justified by the exceptional quality and generous portions.
+Premium pricing for specialty items like Kobe beef burgers gets justified by exceptional quality and generous portions.

-2. Disney Dining Plan Value
+Disney Dining Plan Value

-One table service credit per person provides an excellent return on investment, given the portion sizes and food quality.
+Moderate value pick for maximizing Disney Dining Plan benefits.
+One table service credit per person provides excellent return on investment, given the portion sizes and food quality.

-Large portions provide a good return on dining plan investment since you’re getting substantial meals for your credits.
+Large portions provide good return on dining plan investment since you’re getting substantial meals for your credits.

 The restaurant participates fully in the Disney Dining Plan without restrictions on menu items.
 Dining plan guests receive the same generous portions and high-quality service as cash-paying customers.